Posted by: The Village Pharmacy

 If you are transferring your prescriptions from another pharmacy, please provide your Ontario health card number to your new pharmacy.

-I currently have prescription medication coverage through my college / university / employer private insurance plan.
+I currently have prescription medication coverage through my college / university / employer private drug plan.
 What happens now?

-OHIP+ will be the first payer for your prescription medications.
-You will not need to show your Pay-Direct card or submit a claim to your private insurance provider for any prescription medications covered under OHIP+.
+You are not eligible for OHIP+ as of April 1, 2019.
+You will be required to fill your prescriptions under your private drug plan and pay any associated co-pays or deductibles.
+You will need to show your Pay-Direct card or submit a claim to your private insurance provider for any prescription medications you get filled.

 If you have been prescribed medication that is not covered under OHIP+, you may qualify for coverage under the Exceptional Access Program.
 Learn more about the Exceptional Access Program here.
 If you have coverage through a private insurance plan, you can also check with them to see if the drug is covered if you are denied access through the Exceptional Access Program.